Configuration

 | Debug logging topics | Chooses which internal topics emit debug logs. |

-| Show daily budget breakdown in chart | Splits the plan chart into controlled and uncontrolled portions. |
+| Show daily budget breakdown in chart | Splits the plan chart into managed and background portions. |

 For the exact formulas, see Daily Budget Weighting Math.